geerlingguy/ansible-role-mysql/README.md

     mysql_root_password: root

 The MySQL root user account password.
+Notice that if you change `mysql_root_password` after initial setup and `mysql_root_password_update=no` then you will lock root account.

     mysql_root_password_update: no

-Whether to force update the MySQL root user's password.
+Whether to force update the MySQL root user's password with every run (increases "changed" count).
 By default, this role will only change the root user's password when MySQL is first configured.
 You can force an update by setting this to `yes`.

     mysql_enabled_on_startup: yes